rtcharity/resources.eahub.org/content/learn/connect.md

 ## Groups by Profession
-These groups are a good place to get feedback on specialized or specific career paths and relevant job/internship/fellowship opportunities are often posted there.
-There is some discussion of the profession in relation to EA.
+These groups are a good place to get feedback on specialized or specific career paths.
+Relevant job/internship/fellowship opportunities are often posted in these groups.

 * <a target="_blank" href="https://www.facebook.com/groups/AISafetyCareers/">AI Safety</a>
 * <a target="_blank" href="https://www.facebook.com/groups/798404410293244/">Academia</a> (general)